workplacesystems/rails-test/README.md

 * The creation API endpoint should be able to receive both a singular resource hash and an array of multiple resource hashes.
 * Data should be stored in in it's appropriate format but presented in the fashion demonstrated above.

-### Acceptance Criteria

-* Users can upload sample CSV file (/spec/data/point-of-sale-data.csv).
-* The data is saved to a database
-* The sales in the upload file can be viewed in a browser

 ## Caveats & Rules

 ### Time Constraint